Gero0Nikolov/checkin/readme.txt

 == Description ==
 This plugin is very, very simple.

-It represents the Swarm place checkin place in your personal blog!
+It represents the Swarm app place checkin in your personal blog!

 With just a few simple clicks you can create new checkins from your Dashboard and start sharing a new kind of amazing stories!